NJUPT-NYR/SOPT/docs/README.md

 message = []
 ```

-Edit `filtered-email`，add your own whitelist. one for a line, with
+Edit `./config/filtered-email`，add your own whitelist. one for a line, with
 all lowercase(empty list is accepted too).

-Edit `rank.sql` to add your own rank settings.
+Edit `./config/rank.sql` to add your own rank settings.
 You can edit via control
 panel later as well.

 Run following commands in terminal：